The Differences Between Various URL Formats for a Confluence Page

 Whenever possible, Confluence will default to using this format to link to pages.
 This format contains the space key where the page resides, as well as the title of the page itself with some minor substitutions and URL encoding (e.g. spaces are replaced with "+" signs).
 This type of link allows users to identify what the linked content is about without needing to click on it.
 If the page title changes, the URL will likewise be updated to reflect the new title.
 If a user then tries to accesses a page with the old title in the URL, they will encounter a "Page not found" with a suggestion that the page may have been renamed, including a link to the new page.

 As this URL format is based on the page title, there are conditions in which can prevent the pretty format from being generated.
-These conditions include:
+These conditions include either:

-If the page title contains a URL reserved or unsafe character, such as:
+If the page title contains a URL reserved or unsafe character, such as (but not limited to):

-- Or, if the final character of the page title is of any non-alphanumeric character
+- if the final character of the page title is of any non-alphanumeric character

 If either of these are true, Confluence will default to using the pageId URL format instead of trying to generate a pretty URL with the page title.